 Financial exclusion places people and their families at risk of financial hardships, leading to poverty, vulnerability to predatory lending practices and poor social, emotional and health outcomes.
-Together with 30 local organisations, Good Shepherd Microfinance will put together a place-based Action Plan that commits to building financial inclusion and resilience in the region.
+In early 2018, the Helen Macpherson Smith Trust extended an opportunity for Good Shepherd to leverage the learnings of the national Financial Inclusion Action Plan (FIAP) Program and test it in a specific place in regional Victoria.
+Geelong was selected as the first location to pilot the concept of a Place-Based FIAP.

 Good Shepherd Microfinance